technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Set up Knowledge Management.md

     - Select **Save**

     ![A screenshot of a computer Description automatically generated](./media/media17/image14.png)

+**Summary** - You have successfully set up knowledge management.
+You also created and manage knowledge management.